 - Planning and Project Management are two very important parts of the restoration process, and we work with the vehicle owner to create a solid plan and then stick to the plan to prevent additional time and costs.

 How do I get my car to your shop?

-- Vehicle owners are responsible for packing their car or parts safely for transport.
-Should a vehicle be returned to the owner disassembled, the owner is requested to supply packing materials, moving blankets, crating, tie-down straps, or other items needed for safe transport.
+- Vehicle owners are responsible for packing their car and/or parts safely for transport.
+Should a vehicle be returned to the owner disassembled, the owner is requested to supply or pay for packing materials, moving blankets, crating, tie-down straps, or other items needed for safe transport.
 An enclosed trailer is also requested.
 The V8 Speed & Resto Shop is capable of protecting and loading a vehicle for transport, however the standard shop rate will apply along with any additional materials such as blankets, crating, protective foam, or other materials required.

 What if I do not have a vehicle yet, can you find one for me?